-- Make sure the cyberbot.py module is loaded on your micro:bit (see Add modules to your micro:bit).
+- Make sure the cyberbot.py module is added to the Project Files (see Add modules to your micro:bit).

 - Make sure to include the line from cyberbot import *.

-- Set the cyber:bot’s power switch to 2, to provide power to the servos.
-The servo should not turn.
+- Set the cyber:bot robot’s PWR switch to 2, to provide power to the servos.

 - If both servos stay still, it means they are both centered, and you can skip to the next page: Servo Direction.

 - Any servo that hums, vibrates, or turns in response to this test will need to be re-centered by following the instructions below.

 If one or both servos need to be re-centered: